learn-co-curriculum/cssi-1.9-advanced-css/README.md

 Just what we wanted.

 ##Position
 The last major topic in display and positioning is the position property. position has four possible values: static, relative, absolute, and fixed.
-By default, all elements have position: static;.
+By default, all elements have `position: static;`.
 ```
 position: static;
 ```
 All positioning we have talked about so far has assumed position was set to static.
-For position: static;, the display property can be set to things other than block, but the top, bottom, left, and right properties do not work.
+For `position: static;`, the display property can be set to things other than block, but the top, bottom, left, and right properties do not work.
 ```
 position: relative;
 ```
-An element with position: relative; takes up space as you would expect in the normal flow of the page, but you can then move it using the top, bottom, left, and right properties, usually measured in pixels.
+An element with `position: relative;` takes up space as you would expect in the normal flow of the page, but you can then move it using the top, bottom, left, and right properties, usually measured in pixels.
 It is moved relative to where it would have otherwise been on the page.
 Example:
 ```
 <!-- HTML -->